Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/am/image/image.rst

 =====

-Attribute to specify an image file and display it on the page. ηCMS supports automatic zooming of the image according to attribute parameters.
+Attribute to specify an image file and display it on the page. ηCMS supports automatic image resizing according to attribute parameters.

 Attribute options